• Home

 The Board

-3 Tigers: Try to capture goats by jumping over them.
-(Yellow coins)
+Three tigers try to capture goats by jumping over them.

-The game ends when either all the tigers are trapped (goats win) or the tigers capture enough goats to make trapping impossible (tigers win).
+Trap all tigers or capture enough goats to make trapping impossible.

 Playing Method